5 Things About GRE Scores for ISB

 Acceptance rate = Number of people who are offered / Number of applicants to the program X 100

 Now, if you think about it, the lower the acceptance rate, the better it is for the prestige of the school.
-However, if my numerator keeps increasing then my acceptance rate would balloon up.
+However, if my numerator keeps increasing, my acceptance rate would balloon up.
 One way to fix this is to decrease the denominator.
 This means you get more applicants to the ISB program.
 Wait!
 Let me correct myself.
 This means you get more QUALITY applicants to the ISB program.
 However, as the GMAT is taken by roughly around 25,000 people in India, the total addressable market (TAM) remains limited.

-2) What is the minimum GRE cut-off required at ISB?
+2) What is the Minimum GRE Cut-off Required at ISB?

 TL;DR answer: 310 with a huge bunch of caveats.
 Firstly, let me clear this misconception.

-You will see that a score of Q163 and a V148 would give you a total score of 315 that is equivalent of a 600 on the GMAT.
+There is no cut-off but if you do want to hold a knife to my neck and ask me for a number, I would say 600 for reasons articulated in the article GMAT cut-off for ISB.
+By the same token, what would be the GRE score cut-off at ISB?
+If you use the GRE to GMAT comparison tool available at the ETS website, you will see that a score of Q163 and a V148 would give you a total score of 315 that is the equivalent of a 600 on the GMAT.
 This roughly translates to a Q44 V25 score on the GMAT.
 My only issue with this comparison is that it isn’t really an apples to apples comparison.
 If you think about it, the average Amit who takes the GRE is a lot younger and less experienced and focused than the average Ajay who takes the GMAT.
 However, I don’t think ISB would be looking at this fact.

-So, yea if you hold a gun to my head, I would reckon the GRE “cutoff” at ISB would be around 310.
+So, yes, if you hold a gun to my head, I would reckon the GRE “cutoff” at ISB would be around 310.
 But as we say, the 3 things about MBA applications: Profile, Profile, Profile!!

-3) How will ISB compare GRE applicants with GMAT applicants?
+3) How Will ISB Compare GRE Applicants with GMAT Applicants?

-TL;DR response: It won’t compare.
+TL;DR response: ISB won’t compare.

-4) Should I prepare for the GRE or the GMAT?
+4) Should I Prepare for the GRE or the GMAT?

-2. Taking the GMAT would allow you to apply to a lot of other B-school programs around the world.
-Though other schools also take GRE, they are in the same boat with ISB when it comes to figuring out what to do with the GRE scores.
-Studying for either of the tests should take you a good 2-3 months.
-The sections are also mostly common – analytical writing, verbal, and quantitative.
+2. Taking the GMAT would enable you to apply to a lot of other B-School programs around the world.
+Though other schools also take GRE scores, they are in the same boat as ISB when it comes to figuring out what to do with the GRE scores.
+Studying for either of the tests should take you a good two to three months.
+The sections are also mostly common, analytical writing, verbal, and quantitative.
 Here is the GMAT test structure, incase you haven’t seen it:

-5) Should I take the GRE if my GMAT scores are low-ish?
+5) Should I take the GRE if My GMAT Scores are Low-ish?

 TL;DR response: Yes

-Before getting any further, let me give you some food for thought: What makes you think that if you have a low score on the GMAT, then you would do any better on the GRE?
-So, I would suggest you don’t look at taking the GRE as an escape route.
+Before getting any further, let me give you some food for thought: What makes you think that if you have a low score on the GMAT, you would do any better on the GRE?
+I suggest you don’t look at taking the GRE as an escape route.
 At the end of the day, you still need to be smart and focussed to crack either of the tests.

-When it comes to Quant, pretty much both tests have the usual suspects: Arithmetic, Algebra, and Geometry.
+When it comes to Quant, both tests pretty much have the usual suspects: Arithmetic, Algebra, and Geometry.
 Here, the difference is in the type of questions asked.
 For example, the GRE has quantitative comparison, while the GMAT has data sufficiency.
 Having said that, I think the biggest difference could be the way the algorithm works.
-So despite what people say, it might just be easier for you to score higher on the GRE (higher than the equivalent score on the GMAT).
+So, despite what people say, it might just be easier for you to score higher on the GRE (higher than the equivalent score on the GMAT).